cSquaerd/CursaTetra/README.md

 	* A random.randint() shuffle (a.k.a. "true") randomizer
 	* A T.G.M.-inspired randomizer
 * A "ghost piece" to help guide your aim
+* A holding feature to save crucial pieces for when needed
 * A high score file (JSON format)
+* A settings file with preferred difficulty entries (JSON format)
 * T-Spin detection and score reward
 * The traditional 20-block high playing board